gustaveroussy/bigr_rna_editing/README.md

 - **samples_order_for_ggplot** (optional): the order of samples for the x axis of graphs (you can order samples by condition for example).
 Default is alphabetical order.
 - **SPRINT_extra** (optional): extra parameters for "SPRINT main" command.
 - **RNAEditingIndexer_extra** (optional): extra parameters for "RNAEditingIndexer" command.
 - **nb_sampled_reads** (optional): number of reads to sample.
-Possible choices are "" for no sampling, "50000000" for 50M of reads (can be another integer), or "auto" (to sample the minimum number of reads obtain throught all samples if > 50 millions, else 50 millions).
+Possible choices are "" for no sampling, "50000000" for 50M of reads (can be another integer), or "auto" (to sample the minimum number of reads obtain throught all samples if they have more than "min_nb_sampled_reads_for_auto" option, else the threshold is the value of "min_nb_sampled_reads_for_auto".
 If a sample has less than the threshold, all its reads are used.
 - **min_nb_sampled_reads_for_auto** (optional): minimum number of reads to sample if "nb_sampled_reads" is set to "auto".
 Defaut is 50M of reads.

 Example: